David Cronenberg’s speculative nightmare gives us a glimpse into the now

 Back in 1983, technology was still relatively primitive, but we were on the precipice of a revolution.

 Watching the majority of movies from that era, you can’t help but smirk at some of our technological assumptions.
-The 80s was a period of excess, a time when bigger was better, and that was certainly the idea with evolving technology, which towered haphazardly from every gaudy, silver screen spectacle.
+The ’80s was a period of excess, a time when bigger was better, and that was certainly the idea with evolving technology, which towered haphazardly from every gaudy, silver screen spectacle.
 Practical effects would evolve tenfold during the 1980s, and there were plenty of bargain-basement endeavours that relied on those novel charms.
-From Chopping Mall‘s disastrously immobile killbots to Michael Crichton’s campy action vehicle Runaway, dubious technology was rife in Hollywood, and many of us lapped it up with a suspension of disbelief that would leave many of us grinning with incredulity as we entered the PC ’90s.
+From Chopping Mall‘s disastrously immobile killbots to Michael Crichton’s campy action vehicle Runaway, dubious technology was rife in Hollywood, and many of us lapped it up with a suspension of disbelief that would leave us grinning with incredulity as we entered the 21st century.

-Such visual absurdities were not confined to the VHS doldrums; in such a bigger is better climate, it was only natural that Hollywood’s big players would latch on to the garish revolution.
-Short Circuit, Batteries Not Included, Rocky IV — they all told us that the days of robots being integrated into society were just around the corner, and every one of them are remembered as kitsch classics.
+Such visual absurdities were not confined to the VHS doldrums; it wasn’t a case of budget, this was genuinely the way we saw our future.
+The way things were going, soon we’d all need mansions to accommodate our increasingly sophisticated gadgets and skyscraper home computers, and according to movies such as Short Circuit, Batteries Not Included and Rocky IV, the days of robots being integrated into society were just around the corner.
 Even Paul Verhoeven’s Robocop, though satirical and utterly self-aware, belongs firmly to that era.
 Such films are monuments to simpler times, a period in history when people were more open to the clunky dreams of a technological future.
-Those movies are remembered fondly, but with a large helping of irony.
+Those movies are remembered fondly, but with a large helping of playful derision.

 Not all movies from that era are confined to the annals of the outmoded.
 Some were able to shake that stigma, extricating themselves from those visual hindrances through themes that are timeless.
 There are examples of such gaudy speculations in techno-surrealist oddity Videodrome, but they become almost peripheral as you find yourself drawn deeper into the movie’s warped realities, which in itself is a testament to the visionary qualities of David Cronenberg’s most enduring achievement.
 Videodrome is a speculative head scramble that would age like fine wine.
 Since the movie’s release, the director has also matured.
 Modern efforts such as A History of Violence (2005) and Eastern Promises (2007) offered richer characters and conflict, but his technophobic body horror stands tallest, functioning as a social and political satire of considerable merit.

-Videodrome bombed at the box office, recouping less than half of its $5,952,000 outlay.
+A product of that unseemly conflict, Videodrome bombed at the box office when released on November 25th, 1983, recouping less than half of its $5,952,000 outlay.
 This is unsurprising.
 Rejected by audiences and loved by the likes of Andy Warhol, the movie was way ahead of its time, with themes that hardly qualify as a popcorn draw for cinemagoers.
 Not even the appearance of Blondie style icon Debbie Harry proved enough of a draw for a movie that was described as, “simultaneously stupefying and boring” by the Washington Post and “more fascinating than distancing” by Variety — hardly ringing endorsements for a fun-filled night out.
 So unattractive a prospect was Videodrome that the movie wasn’t released on VHS in the US until 1990, almost a decade after its initial theatrical run.

 Ironically, the movie could not have been released at a more opportunistic time.
 In 1983, VHS and Betamax were more popular than ever, and the ‘video nasty’ censorship crusade was just around the corner.
 The home video revolution gave independent directors more freedom, and a pre-certificate industry allowed them the kind of creative licence that would rarely be seen again.
-Such was the outrage against unmonitored creative violence that filmmaker’s were prosecuted under the Obscene Publications Act, some of them accused of filming real-life atrocities, and the Video Recordings Act of 1984 (UK) was just around the corner.
+A moral panic ensued, one that led government officials to sanction the kind of regulation that succeeded in stripping society of certain civil liberties.
+Such was the outrage against deregulated creative violence that filmmaker’s were prosecuted under the Obscene Publications Act, some of them accused of filming real-life atrocities, and the Video Recordings Act of 1984 (UK) was just around the corner.
 Today, computer hackers are embroiled in a similar censorship battle, and Videodrome echoes such underground movements, here using VHS as an outlet for political upheaval.

 Unlikely protagonist Max Renn is the personification of an ’80s man.
 Gone are the Christian loyalties and family values of past generations, replaced instead by a smut-peddling singleton with an unhealthy fascination with the perverse.
 Played with sleazy relish by the ever frenetic James Woods, Max is a partner at Civic TV, a morally corrupt station which deals in porn and advertises itself as ‘The one you take to bed with you.’
 As human as any of us, Max is just as susceptible to his product’s brain-melting fascinations, watching until the early hours before rushing off in search of his next potential thrill.